NBCC-GEX-2017/starting-git-Corelio/README.md

+# Homework
+Author: Marco Corsini

-# Starting out with GIT
+## Instructions - Starting out with GIT

 * Make a clone of this repository on your local drive
     * Click on the green "Clone or Download" button